 The County shall report any adjustments to health insurance premiums, plan options, or Benefit Dollars that are being considered to the Union, with no less than sixty (60) days advanced notice of the proposed implementation date in order to afford the Union an opportunity to bargain over the impact of such adjustments.
-During the open enrollment process, thereshall-be-a-minimum of two (2) scheduled informational meetings for each of the three (3) combat shifts to ask questions and obtain information on the proposed health plans.
+During the open enrollment process, there shall be a minimum of two (2) scheduled informational meetings for each of the three (3) combat shifts to ask questions and obtain information on the proposed health plans.

-The current policy and practice that is in force for all other non-Union Hernando County Board of County Commissioner employees as approved by the Board of County Commissioners shall be applicable to all bargaining unit employees, inclusive of Benefit Dollars.
+The current policy and practice that is in force for all other non-Union Hernando County Board of County Commissioner employees as approved by the Board of County Commissioners shall be applicable to all bargaining unit employees.